Lyrenhex/Verum-Server/README.md

 ## Running a Node

-**Warning: Verum Nodes are _not_ yet ready for public use.** You may use this if you wish, but be aware that it is still early in development and may not actually work as it should do eventually.
+You may use this if you wish, but be aware that it is still early in development and may not actually work as it should do eventually.

 These instructions require Node.JS to be installed on your system, and that you have already cloned the repository.